-- 579.(1) This section applies if an offence under section 566, 567 or 571 is committed by a corporate body. - (2) If the offence is proved to have been committed with the consent or connivance of- - (a) a senior officer of the corporate body; or - (b) a person purporting to act in such a capacity, the senior officer or person (as well as the corporate body) commits the offence and is liable to be proceeded against and punished accordingly.
+- 579.(1) This section applies if an offence under section 566, 567 or 571 is committed by a corporate body. - (2) If the offence is proved to have been committed with the consent or connivance of- - (a) a senior officer of the corporate body; or the senior officer or person (as well as the corporate body) commits the offence and is liable to be proceeded against and punished accordingly.